 In a land that offers very little opportunity for young people, the allure of Komabangou is irresistible.
 Hundreds of new workers arrive everyday.

-We arrive at Komabangou at about 2:00 in the afternoon, the hottest part of the day, after grueling trip rattling over washboard roads.
+We drive into Komabangou at about 2:00 in the afternoon, the hottest part of the day, after grueling trip rattling over washboard roads.
 It's desert, barely a tree in sight, and a strong wind sends up wild tornadoes of dust.
 The temperature today is easily 120 degrees, and my companions tell me that late at night, the drinking water freezes.

 In a few moments, a man approaches and welcomes us with a hard handshake and warm smile.
 His name is Dogo.
 He's tall and thin as a rail and beneath his blue turban are trustworthy eyes.